Amsoliu/Customer-Churn-Analysis/README.md

 ### Tools

 - Excel : For Data cleaning and Analysis.
 - PowerBI : For Data Analysis, Visulization and Reporting.
-[Download PowerBI](https://www.microsoft.com/en-us/download/details.aspx?id=58494)

 ### Data Cleaning/Preparation